 - Providing meals for guests

-Meals are provided for guest families on Monday, Tuesday, Thursday and Friday evenings.
+Meals are provided for guest families on Monday and Thursday evenings.
 The meal may be prepared at the volunteers’ homes or in the kitchen of Hope House.
 Cooking dinner is a good opportunity for congregational groups – such as Bible study, women’s circles, men’s groups and couples’ groups.
 It is also a great opportunity for school youth groups or other non-religious affiliated community groups – such as the Red Hatters’, a quilters guild or youth sports team association.